hibbitts-design/grav-skeleton-helios-course-hub/pages/readme/default.md

 - Admin panel styling customizations (increased font sizes and toolbar icon scaling)
 - Show or hide the site icon square next to the Logo Text in the header, with optional custom Tabler icon
 - Course label with optional icon displayed in the sidebar while browsing a course
+- Logo link automatically targets the first course page when only one course is active

 If you prefer not to write Markdown directly, the optional [Grav Premium Editor Pro](https://getgrav.org/premium/editor-pro) provides a visual block editor for editing pages.